Timber-Corp-PMC/arma-reinforcements/readme.md

 # Usage

-For this example we will add 3 reinforcement groups.
+For this example we will add 3 reinforcement groups:

 - QRF1 => helicopter insertion by fast rope
 - QRF2 => plane insertion by para drop